YumYummity/virus-dropper/README.md

 - Starts main install.bat hidden
 - Complete rewrite of code
 - Made undetectable by all antiviruses (the dropper, not the payload)
+- Added AV.bat to permanently remove all extra antiviruses by running every minute.